Good News: How a Tweet Helped Resolve Webcam Recording Echo

 If you’ve followed my blog for a while, you know I’m a big fan of Twitter.

-I’ve been active on Twitter for over 12 years, sharing resources, chatting with people in the user experience, WordPress, and accessibility communities, and promoting events.
+I’ve been active on Twitter since 2007, sharing resources, chatting with people in the user experience, WordPress, and accessibility communities, and promoting events.

 Which is how I learned about Meryl’s issues with her new webcam.